BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 In many cases, the requested zoom level from a prompt in step 1 will match the image we got back.
 But that's not always the case - I often find that I don't get any `extreme closeup` images from step 1 above, for example.

-The way I approach this tidy-up process is to create five folders, named after each of the requested zooms, and to copy images into those folders based on the zoom level in their original filename.
+The way I approach this tidy-up process is to create (up to) five folders, named after each of the requested zooms, and to copy images into those folders based on the zoom level in their original filename.
 (This is why we included the generation prompt in the PNG file name above.)
 I then look through the images in each folder, and move any that don't fit the description of that zoom level to a more appropriate folder.

 There's no exact science to what these zoom definitions mean.
 Here's how I apply the zooms, working from widest angle to closest: